rhit-kimmw/ECE434/hw03/README.md

 > pins P8_11 and P8_12, P8_33 and P8_35 for Rotary Encoders.

->matrix8x8 is a files from examples
+>matrix8x8 is a folder from examples

 > to execute the homework files, run the command './filename'.